mathildebuenerd/music-emotion-classifier/README.md

 # Music Emotion Classifier

 ## Description
-Classifies musics and sounds into 4 emotions: happy, calm, angry or sad, depending on the music features.
-With Tensorflow.js.
+Classifies musics and sounds into 4 emotions: happy, calm, angry or sad, depending on the music features, using Tensorflow.js.

 The classification is based on [a dataset of already classified sounds](https://github.com/danz1ka19/Music-Emotion-Recognition/blob/master/Emotion_features.csv) by danz1ka19.